TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/GeneralInformation/Typo3Versions/Index.rst

 A TYPO3 CMS version which shows two minor versions below the current release is classified as a deprecated version.
-For example when version 4.6 was the current release, the deprecated was version 4.4.x.
+For example when version 6.0 is the current release, the deprecated is version 4.6.x.
 For users of this version an update to the latest stable version is recommended.
 All versions below a deprecated version are outdated and the support of these versions has ended, including security updates.
 Users of these versions are strongly encouraged to update their systems as soon as possible.

-LTS ("Long Term Support") versions are an exception: these version get full support (bug fixes and security fixes) for at least three years.
+LTS ("Long Term Support") versions are an exception: these versions get full support (bug fixes and security fixes) for at least three years.
+TYPO3 CMS version 4.5 is such a LTS version.